 The tile completely makes the room but I also love how the utility sink brings provides some contrast.

 I originally planned to reuse my old shelves but I later decided that they were too big and bulky.
 I’ve used the GRANHULT IKEA brackets in other rooms in my house so when I found out they just came out with a larger size I was sold.
-I had originally thought that I could plane down a 2×12 board to fit but that wasn’t quite wide enough.
-I ended up having to use two 2×8 boards, ripped them down to match half the width and then used my biscuit joiner to attach them.
+I had originally thought that I could plane down a 2×12 board to fit but that wasn’t quite wide enough so I ended up having to use two 2×8 boards. first, I ripped them down to match half the width and then used my biscuit joiner to attach them.
 After that, I ran them through the planer to match the thickness of the brackets.

 I bought this cute laundry room sign from Kirklands.
 It was unframed when I bought it and I thought it looked unfinished so I just made a frame of my own.

 My ironing board was resting against the wall before so to get it off the floor I designed and built this ironing board and iron holder.
-I used the same stain as the other pieces to pull it all together.
+It looks great with everything in the room because I used the same stain as the other pieces to pull it all together.

 My last build was this rolling storage cart for in between my washer and dryer.
 It’s actually an IKEA shelf that cost $9.99 that I hacked.